atskas/RandomNumCPP/README.md

 - Allows the user to specify minimum and maximum numbers for the r.n.g
 - And generates well, I guess.

+## Known bugs

+- Text sometimes cuts off depending on display size which affects window size
+- UI doesn't scale with window at the moment, restricted window size

 **Version 2.0**